RobertARandolph/AdmiralBumbleBee.com/_posts/2019-12-07-Daw-V-Daw-Pan-Curves.md

 -3dB Pan law.
 Opposing side is compensated.
 [Code is available here](https://github.com/Ardour/ardour/blob/master/libs/panners/1in2out/panner_1in2out.cc).

-Automation smoothing at play here.
-Fade does not end at 96,000 samples.
+~~Automation smoothing at play here.
+Fade does not end at 96,000 samples.~~

+**EDIT**: I previous made an error.
+There's a bug in Ardour 5.12 where automation plays buffered in touch mode.
+All other DAWs were tested in play/read mode.
+I have updated the image above with files ArdourLeft2 and ArdourRight2.

+[data.zip](/assets/Differ/Pan/data.zip) has been updated as well.

 ## Bitwig 3.03